 Being a charity trustee is a great way to skill up in leadership and governance.
 You oversee all manner of activities, from safeguarding to equality work.
 You network with people across London and beyond who have deep insight and expertise in cycling, transport, active travel, the climate emergency and more.
-And you help change the future of cycling in London, and shape our city for the better.
+And you help shape the future of cycling, and our city, for the better.

 Chair